7 Things Renters Need To Buy a House

 7. A Knowledgeable Real Estate Agent

 Take time to find a knowledgeable agent to help with everything from finding homes to negotiating with sellers.
-Avoid dual agency, where one agent represents both buyer and seller — it's usually not in your best interest.
-Instead, get your own agent to protect your needs.
+Be cautious with dual agency, where one agent represents both buyer and seller — it's usually not in the buyer's best interest.
+Instead, get your own agent to represent you fairly.

 Final Thoughts